Visiting the Dead Sea, Israel: Getting Muddy and Floating Around Effortlessly!

 Planning the Perfect DIY Dead Sea Adventure

 Because the Dead Sea straddles the borders of Israel, Jordan and the West Bank, there are multiple entry points, each with its own vibe and price tag.
-Below is a quick‑fire breakdown to help you decide which access suits your budget, schedule and tolerance for crowds.
+Below is a breakdown to help you decide which access suits your budget, schedule and tolerance for crowds.
+If you’d rather skip the planning altogether, the Masada and the Dead Sea Day Trip from Jerusalem bundles cable car access to Masada with a float stop into one guided day, and the Masada, Ein Gedi & Dead Sea Tour adds a stop at the Ein Gedi Nature Reserve for those who want a hike alongside the float.

-Tip: If you’re self‑driving down Highway 90, take advantage of the scenic lookout signs—sunrise over the Moab Mountains is spectacular and costs exactly zero shekels.
+Tip: If you’re self-driving down Highway 90, take advantage of the scenic lookout signs — sunrise over the Moab Mountains is worth the stop, and it’s free.

 Choose Your Base Camp: North, Center, or South?